-Leslie E. Wong has served as Trustee of the Board of the Lingnan Foundation since July 2019 having recently ended his as president of San Francisco State University.
+Leslie E. Wong is the current Secretary of the Lingnan Foundation Board of Trustees.
+He has served on the Board since July 2019 having recently ended his as president of San Francisco State University.
 Upon his arrival at SF State, he co-chaired the now completed strategic planning process that produced a value driven roadmap to advance the university’s goals.
 He also launched SF State’s first comprehensive fundraising campaign to provide the resources necessary to support the needs of SF State students in the 21st century as well as the innovative research and creative projects of SF State students and faculty.

 Dr. Wong serves on the Board of Directors of the American Association of Colleges and Universities, the San Francisco Chamber of Commerce, the Bay Area Council and the National Collegiate Athletics Association’s Board of Governors Committee to Promote Cultural Diversity and Equity.
 He served on the National Collegiate Athletics Association’s Division II President’s Council for three years.
 Dr. Wong has received a number of national and community awards including the 2014 Asian Pacific Americans in Higher Education (APAHE) President's Award for Leadership and Contributions in Higher Education as well as the Region VI National Association of Student Personnel Association (NASPA) President’s award.
 He is also a member of the prestigious Committee of 100, a national and international organization with the dual mission of advancing constructive dialogue and relationships between the United States and Greater China, and advocating for Chinese American rights in the United States.